arangodb/docs-hugo/site/content/3.13/aql/graphs/all-shortest-paths.md

 Instead of `GRAPH graphName` you can specify a list of edge collections.
 The involved vertex collections are determined by the edges of the given edge collections.

+### Path search options

+You can optionally specify the following options to modify the execution of a graph path search.
+If you specify unknown options, query warnings are raised.

+#### `useCache`

+<small>Introduced in: v3.12.2</small>

+Whether to use the in-memory cache for edges.
+The default is `true`.

+You can set this option to `false` to not make a large graph operation pollute the edge cache.

 ### Traversing in mixed directions